 Episode-based cost measures represent the cost to Medicare for the items and services provided to a patient during an episode of care (“episode”).
 In all supplemental documentation, “cost” generally means the standardized1 Medicare allowed amount,2 and claims data from

 Medicare Parts A and B are used to construct the episode-based cost measures.

 The STEMI with PCI episode-based cost measure evaluates a clinician’s risk-adjusted cost to Medicare for patients who present with STEMI indicating complete blockage of a coronary artery who emergently receive PCI as treatment during the performance period.
 The measure score is the clinician’s risk-adjusted cost for the episode group averaged across all episodes attributed to the clinician.
 This acute inpatient medical condition measure includes costs of services that are clinically related to the attributed clinician’s role in managing care during each episode from the clinical event that opens, or “triggers,” the episode through 30 days after the trigger.

 STEMI with PCI represents one of the most common types of hospitalizations among Medicare patients and is associated with high mortality.
-The STEMI with PCI episode-based cost measure was recommended for development by an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high quality clinical care in this area.
+The STEMI with PCI episode-based cost measure was selected for development based on input from an expert clinician committee—the Cardiovascular Disease Management Clinical Subcommittee—because of its impact in terms of patient population and clinician coverage, and the opportunity for incentivizing cost-effective, high-quality clinical care in this clinical area.
 Subsequently, members of the Clinical Subcommittee provided extensive, detailed input on this measure.

 The cost measure denominator is the total number of episodes from the STEMI with PCI episode group attributed to a clinician.